Monday, October 18, 2010

 16. Hostess at trendy (read: WASPY/Hipster) health food resto

-• Total time employed: 2 weeks
+• Total time employed: 2 weeks• Lack of money makes one desperate

 17. Paper-pushing 9-5 job